Programming641/computer_vision_algorithm3/README.md

 # computer_vision_algorithm3
 finding shapes based on the appearance change. my first attempt to analyze pictures at low level

+image format must NOT be JPG!!!
+JPG does not work!
+Use PNG instead.

 Instructions

 make sure to povide image at this line